tkivisik/droid-ics-tartu/README.md

-# University of Tartu Computer Science PhD Events
+# DROID

+DROID (PhD Events) is swarm intelligence of PhD students at the Institute of Computer Science, University of Tartu.
+DROID can mean doctoral return on investment doubled, or it can mean something different.
+DROID is by the PhD students for the PhD students.

 ## Future Events